 Textbook Checkout Agreement

 Access to free textbooks is a privilege that comes with responsibility.
-When you come in to pick up your books, you will fill out and sign the Dual Enrollment Checkout Agreement.
-Completing the request for textbooks and digitally signing the Dual Enrollment Checkout Agreement assures us that you are responsible for the materials you borrow.
+When you complete your online textbook request you are digitally signing the Dual Enrollment Checkout Agreement.
+Completing the online request for textbooks and digitally signing the Dual Enrollment Checkout Agreement assures us that you are responsible for the materials you borrow.